End-to-end encryption: Definitions

-Etymology of the term

 The term "end-to-end encryption" originally only meant that the communication is never decrypted during its transport from the sender to the receiver.

-For example, around 2003, E2EE has been proposed as an additional layer of encryption for GSM or TETRA, in addition to the existing radio encryption protecting the communication between the mobile device and the network infrastructure.
+For example, around 2003, E2EE was proposed as an additional layer of encryption for GSM or TETRA, in addition to the existing radio encryption protecting the communication between the mobile device and the network infrastructure.
 This has been standardized by SFPG for TETRA.
-Note that in TETRA E2EE, the keys are generated by a Key Management Centre (KMC) or a Key Management Facility (KMF), not by the communicating users.
+Note that in TETRA, the keys are generated by a Key Management Centre (KMC) or a Key Management Facility (KMF), not by the communicating users.

-Later, around 2014, the meaning of "end-to-end encryption" started to evolve when WhatsApp encrypted a portion of its network, requiring that not only the communication stays encrypted during transport, but also that the provider of the communication service is not able to decrypt the communications either by having access to the private key, or by having the capability to undetectably inject an adversarial public key as part of a man-in-the-middle attack.
+Later, around 2014, the meaning of "end-to-end encryption" started to evolve when WhatsApp encrypted a portion of its network, requiring that not only the communication stays encrypted during transport, but also that the provider of the communication service is not able to decrypt the communications—maliciously or when requested by law enforcement agencies.
+Similarly, messages must be undecryptable in transit by attackers through man-in-the-middle attacks.
 This new meaning is now the widely accepted one.

+Motivations

+The lack of end-to-end encryption can allow service providers to easily provide search and other features, or to scan for illegal and unacceptable content.
+However, it also means that content can be read by anyone who has access to the data stored by the service provider, by design or via a backdoor.
+This can be a concern in many cases where privacy is important, such as in governmental and military communications, financial transactions, and when sensitive information such as health and biometric data are sent.
+If this content were shared without E2EE, a malicious actor or adversarial government could obtain it through unauthorized access or subpoenas targeted at the service provider.

+E2EE alone does not guarantee privacy or security.
+For example, the data may be held unencrypted on the user's own device or accessed through their own app if their credentials are compromised.